 Have Some Risk Management In Place

-As soon as you have entered the trade, the first and most important step is to set up a stop loss.
-Only stupid and irresponsible traders work without stop losses, especially when dealing with options.
+As soon as you have entered the trade, the first and most important step is to set up a stop-loss.
+Only irresponsible traders work without a stop-loss.
 The first rule of options trading is to minimize your losses!
 Having done that, set up an exit trade of about 12-15% profit.
 Quite often this will be filled within a day or two, which means that you get to do another trade.

 Trading DITM options on ETFs such as the QQQ is an incredibly good and relatively easy strategy to generate regular profits.
 The time requirements are not too demanding, and the process can be somewhat automated.